-T’Plau is a Vulcan High Command officer and the current Chief Armoury Officer and Third Officer of the Earth starship Challenger (NX-03).
+T’Plau is a Vulcan High Command officer and the former Chief Armoury Officer and Third Officer of the Earth starship Challenger (NX-03).
+She left Challenger after being promoted to Commander and made the commanding officer of the Vulcan cruiser Jarok.
 T’Plau was the first Vulcan to be placed on the Coalition of Planet’s officer-exchange program.

 |Homeworld:||Vulcan, Vulcan System|